 The program will be hosted on-campus, and program participants must reside in campus housing for the duration of the program.
 This course is being offered at no cost to selected participants.

-Program contact: Please contact Liz Schutz at firstname.lastname@example.org with any questions.
+Program contact: Please contact Faithe Beadle at email@example.com with any questions.

-Applicants should be at least 14 years of age and be a 9th, 10th, or 11th grade student enrolled in high school within the state of Illinois.
-Due to Quantum Quickstart’s intensive rigor, it is strongly recommended that participants will have completed their school’s equivalent of Trigonometry or Pre-Calculus before the program.
-Preference will be given to students in the city of Chicago.
+Applicants should be at least 14 years of age and be a 9th or 10th grade student enrolled in high school within the state of Illinois.
+Preference will be given to students in the city of Chicago and students historically underrepresented in STEM fields.
 Students of any citizenship who meet this criteria are eligible to apply.

 To be considered, applicants must complete an online application, provide an updated high school transcript, and respond to a short essay.
 A nomination from a teacher or counselor is also recommended, and can be completed here.